latest nhpb_banner 1__compressed2

 • Dade County - Free diapers are given to Miami families and other low income parents in the county.
 Whether it is Pampers, Huggies, or cloth items, assistance is available.
 Find diaper programs in Miami.

 • Destiny Diaper Bank covers the entire southwest Florida area.
-The non-profit almost 700,000 diapers a year to the low income and needy.
+The non-profit gives away hundreds of thousands of diapers a year to the low income, single moms or dads and needy.
 They may also provide free samples or coupons to buy them.
-They have five sites throughout southwest Florida that they distribute diapers from, and also partner with local social service agencies.
+They have multiple sites throughout southwest Florida that they distribute diapers from, and also partner with local social service agencies.
 The group is run by volunteers.
 Cape Coral, Florida.
-Call (239)-549-2130.
+Call (239)-549-2130. or (239) 288-6209

 • First Coast Women's Services.
 The mailing address is 11215 San Jose Boulevard, Jacksonville, Florida 32223.
 The non-profit supports lower income women in Duval County.
 Diapers, referrals, and other aid is provided to those that qualify.
 Call (904) 262-6300, or try another non-profit known as Emergency Pregnancy Services at (904) 308-7510.
 More diaper programs in Duval County.